-If you’re ready to increase automation in your contact center, 7.ai CTO Patrick Nguyen outlines four ideal human-AI blending scenarios to consider that will help ensure both agent and customer satisfaction are elevated.
+If you’re ready to increase automation in your contact center, explore the following four human-AI blending scenarios to see how you can ensure both agent and customer satisfaction are elevated.

 In this scenario, chatbots remain the first point of contact for the customer.
 However, if the AI gets stuck or confused, a human supervisor helps the bot get back on course.
 For example, the customer’s utterance may be vague and map to a number of possible intents.
 Or the bot may misunderstand the intent and become more confused as the customer attempts to clarify the request.
 In these situations, a human agent can review the transcript, disambiguate the intent, and set the conversation on the right track.
 The bot then continues without the customer knowing that a human was in the loop.